navyatham7/LLM_Engineering_Assessment/README.md

-This is the soluion o th assessment questions
+This is the soluion to the assessment questions